DigitalTwinWeb/dtwa.org/2022-02-02-invitation-to-constitutive-meeting.md

 Please express your interest in joining the board preferably in advance to [juuso.autiosalo@aalto.fi](mailto:juuso.autiosalo@aalto.fi).
 If you are unsure whether you should apply board membership, I can explain more as I have experience from more than 10 years in association boards, including 3 years as chair.

 A [charter](https://www.prh.fi/en/yhdistysrekisteri/perustaminen/start-up_notification/charter_of_association.html) is a required document for registering an association.
 The people and entities signing the charter will become the founding members of the association.
 I am trying to find an online platform that makes signing easy, recommendations are welcome.

+**_Update 11 Feb 2022_**

+Estimated length of the meeting is 2 hours and 22 minutes.
+Of course you can leave early or come late if you need to.

+There are currently 41 registered participants from approximately 11 countries and 31 organizations.
+You can let people know about your interest in this topic by attending the [LinkedIn event](https://www.linkedin.com/events/constitutivemeetingofdigitaltwi6897831971515461632/) for this meeting.

+Google Forms [registration](https://dtwa.org/register-to-constitutive-meeting) has caused problems for some, sorry for that.
+I will use something else next time.
+Please send me email to [juuso.autiosalo@aalto.fi](mailto:juuso.autiosalo@aalto.fi) if that is easier way to register.

 ### TL;DR